followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/CommonPolarChartSeries/ignoreEmptyPoints.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether a chart ignores null data points or not.
+Specifies whether the series should ignore null data points.
 <!--/shortDescription-->

 <!--fullDescription-->
-By default, if a data source has data points with a _null_ argument or value, a chart may draw series with unnecessary gaps between points.
-To prevent this behavior from occurring, set the **ignoreEmptyPoints** option to **true**.
+Data points that have the _null_ value do not produce actual series points.
+Because of this, series may be drawn with unnecessary gaps where missing points should have been.
+To remove these gaps, set the **ignoreEmptyPoints** option to **true**.
 <!--/fullDescription-->